carldubois/bigiq-cm-restapi-reference/docs/ApiReferences/adc-core-discovery_import.rst

    <div class="paragraph">

-API used for discovery task management of BIGIP for the ADC namespace by BIGIQ.
-This task will be used for import as well.
+API used for discovery task management of a BIGIP ADC namespace by BIGIQ.
+Re-import will use this task as well.

 .. raw:: html